 Should my knees be higher than my hips?

-Usually no. A lower, deep seat often drives more flexion and harder rising mechanics.
+Usually not.
+A low, deep seat often drives more flexion and makes rising harder, which is why seat height matters so much.

 Do lumbar pillows actually help?